 Gee (2001) identifies four domains of identity: nature identity, institutional identity, discourse identity (dialogue with others) and affinity identity (connecting between various aspects).
 Each of these domains provides an interpretive system of individuals’ identity and connects people with identities sharing common practices.
 Therefore, people working together in the same organization are able to be empathic and identify with their partners in the system.

-Individuals’ personal history and background shape the relationship between their emotions and thoughts in various areas (Kaniel 2013).
-Empathy includes an inner, resonant experience that is partly intuitive and partly cognitive, conscious, and interpretive.
+Empathy means feeling and understanding another person’s reality as if it were one’s own, but without losing oneself (Kaniel 2013).
+It includes an inner, resonant experience that is partly intuitive and partly cognitive, conscious, and interpretive.
 That is, sometimes people feel empathy without intending to, and other times they open their feelings to others intentionally (Rosenheim 2003).
-Kaniel (2013) explains that empathy means feeling and understanding another person’s reality as if it were one’s own, but without losing oneself.
+Individuals’ personal history and background shape the relationship between their emotions and thoughts in various areas, including empathy (Kaniel 2013).

-Many [female] researchers have noted that women tend to have a higher capacity for empathy than men do, because the process of developing their sexual identity is built on relationships rather than separation.
-Friedman (2007) goes beyond Chodorow’s statements and explains that a daughter’s close personal relationship with her mother is the platform on which she builds her identity.
+Many female researchers have noted that women tend to have a higher capacity for empathy than men do, because the process of developing their sexual identity is built upon interrelationship rather than separation.
+Friedman (2007) explains that a daughter’s close personal relationship with her mother is the platform on which she builds her identity.
 According to Nardi and Nardi (2006), women learn to think of the needs of others before their own needs., and according to Friedman (2007), women grow up emphasizing their relationships with others over self-reliance.
 They tend to fulfill this internal imperative to satisfy the needs of those around them to the point that they are often unable to separate what is good for them from what is good for others.

-Interaction Between the Private and Public Spheres and in the Education System
+Interaction Between the Private and Public Spheres and the Education System

 It is understood that the organization of public life and discursive relations correspond to the organization of private life.
 Therefore, the school should be studied as a system of relationships with family, neighborhood, popular culture, and other entities outside the school (Grumet 1997).
-According to Frisch (2012), an interactive and mutually respectful relationship must be created between parents and the teacher.
-A system based on sharing and communication makes children feel more secure, and helps parents to trust the educational endeavor at the school, to learn from and teach the educators, to give and receive support.
+According to Frisch (2012), there must be an interactive and mutually respectful relationship between parents and the teacher.
+A system based on sharing and communication makes children feel more secure, and helps parents to trust the educational endeavor at the school, to learn from and teach the educators, and to give and receive support.